 technical approaches for solving complex visualization problems.

-One such concept is that the user interface of a visualization system is the
+One such concept is visualization is the interface.

-machine intelligence into the process of interactive volume data
+We pioneer incorporating machine intelligence into the process of

 We also demonstrate convincingly the feasibility and

 value of in situ visualization for very large-scale scientific

 simulations, and we introduce the concept of explorable images

 as an alternative solution for very large-scale 3D field data visualization.

 by allowing them to verify their understanding

 and more effectively communicate and share with others their findings using